Home

 Rectory Lane, Appleby Fields and Tamworth Road

-Rectory Lane, the former Golden Way, is lined with old hedgerows and grassy verges, marred only by the modern hotel that has been built at this loveliest entry road to the village.
-On the way from the village centre the lane passes the old Weslyan chapel (now a cottage), the new rectory (home of the current priest-in-charge), and the lovely, Georgian Old Rectory, hidden from the road behind tall hedges but presenting a beautiful view from the footpath that runs from Rectory Lane to Atherstone Road.
-When Aubrey Moore chose the title Son of the Rectory for his autobiography, this is the rectory he was referring to.
-(Son of the Rectory by Aubrey Moore, published by ..., now sadly out of print.)
+Rectory Lane, the former Golden Way, is lined with old hedgerows and grassy verges.
+On the way from the village centre the lane passes the old Weslyan chapel (now a cottage), the new rectory (home of our current local vicar), and the lovely, Georgian Old Rectory, hidden from the road behind tall hedges but presenting a beautiful view from the footpath that runs from Rectory Lane to Atherstone Road.
+When Aubrey Moore chose the title A Son of the Rectory for his autobiography, this is the rectory he was referring to.
+(A Son of the Rectory by Aubrey Moore, now available as a pdf download on this site.)

 The picture below shows the Old Rectory as it is now.
 This was taken in 2002 by Walter Smith.